 Figure 9 shows an example where two trains, ψ_a and ψ_b are represented using feature terms [2].
-Each train is represented as a set of cars, where the first car is an engine.
-Each car has a type, and can be loaded with items, where each item is of a certain type (triangles or squares), and the number of items as an integer.
-The two trains in Fig. 9 do not unify, since the first car after the engine is an open hexagon for ψ_a , while it is a rectangle for ψ_b .
+Each train is represented as a set of cars, where the first one is an engine.
+Each car can have a load, which is represented as a load type (triangles or squares), and the number of items as an integer.
+The two trains do not unify, since the first car after the engine in one of them is an open hexagon, and it is a rectangle in the other one.
 Additionally, the number of items do not match.
-However, the description of the left train ψ_a can be generalized by removing the restriction that the number of items loaded in the second car is 1 (yielding the term φ_a), and the right train ψ_b can be generalized by removing the restriction that the engine is a rectangle car (yielding the term φ_b).
-Noo, the two generalizations (φ_a and φ_b) unify in a term φ , which is an amalgam of both original trains.
-Notice that the resulting amalgam has features of both trains: φ has two cars after the engine, like the left train, but the load of the rectangle car are two squares, like in the right train.
+However, the description of the first train can be generalized by removing the restriction that the number of items loaded in the second car is 1 (resulting in term φ_a), and the second train can be generalized by removing the restriction that the rectangle car is the next car after the engine (resulting in term φ_b).
+After that, the two generalizations unify in a term φ , which is an amalgam of both original trains.
+Notice that the resulting amalgam has features of both trains: φ has two cars after the engine, like the first train, but the load of the rectangle car is two squares, like in the second train.